 3. Enhancing better self-expression

 When youths engage with one another on social media, they gain basic social and technical skills that help them to express themselves better and with more clarity.
 A guy who is attracted to a girl, for example, will have an easier time expressing his interest in the girl via social media chats than in face-to-face interaction.
-This form of self-expression wasn’t available before social media.
+This form of self-expression wasn’t available before.

 3 Negative Effects of Social Media on Your Mental Health